kaga/kaga.github.io/personal/_posts/2021-12-26-Keyboard-Mice.markdown

 One extra bonus advantage for the HHKB layout is the function key shortcuts, which is also placed on the home row and encouraged touch typing on those keys.
 I found touch typing the arrow keys are much more efficient then any other 65% layout with deticated keys.

 ### 2. Multi-input Connectivity
+### 2. Multi-input Connectivity...............................................................

 I found it is espically important to have easy pairing to mulitple device, so I can switch the keyboard on at least 3 computers ( Windows, Mac, iPad ).
 The HHKB type-s provided 4 bluetooth connections, which is 1 more than K2 and other options when I research.
 I have not found the use case for it yet.

 Having a USB wired option is a bonus when the monitor supports Keyboard, Video and Mouse (KVM) feature.
-It is also a bonus when waking up Windows and Pop!_OS from sleep via bluetooth device has been a struggle for me.
+It is also a bonus when waking up Windows and Pop!\_OS from sleep via bluetooth device has been a struggle for me.

 ### 3. Delight ( Sound and Feel )

 The Keychrone K2 was my first mechancial keyboard, and I picked brown switches for quiteness.
 After all, software engineering is a social activites and having a clicky keyboard is definitely disrubive.
 However, I found the brown switches in practice still bit too loud and the Topre silent switches is definitely a quieter options.

 I found myself not care too much about the tactical feeling from the switches, but the textured key cap does play a big part in brining me joy in day to day usage.

 ## Mouse [`Logitech MX Master 3`](https://www.logitech.com/en-nz/products/mice/mx-master-3.910-005698.html)